Ten Golf Tips for Getting You Started in the Game of Golf From the EWGA

 -

-Do not spend more than 60 seconds looking for a lost golf ball.
+Do not spend more than 60 seconds looking for a lost golf balls.
 Although the rule allows longer, it is not one you should follow.
 This may be dependent on the situation.
 Helping others in the group look for a lost ball is also a courteous gesture.
 After a minute, play a new golf ball as a courtesy to your playing partners.

 -